piazza-controls/waltz-grid-widget/README.md

-This is a widget boilerplate for Waltz control system.
+This is a grid widget for Waltz control system.